Live in Sweden

 How long is the permit valid?

-If you lived together with your relative in your country of origin/domicile, the Migration Board will normally grant you a permanent residence permit (PUT).
+If you lived together with your relative in your country of origin/domicile, the Migration Agency will normally grant you a permanent residence permit (PUT).
 This entitles you to live in Sweden for as long as you like.

-If you did not live with your relative in your country of origin/domicile but intend to set up home together on your arrival here, the Migration Board will normally grant you a permit for 12 months (in some cases for six months).
+If you did not live with your relative in your country of origin/domicile but intend to set up home together on your arrival here, the Migration Agency will normally grant you a permit for 12 months (in some cases for six months).
 You then have to apply for an extension to your permit.
 If you are still living together, your permit will be extended for a further 12 months (or six months).

 If you are of working age, you will automatically be granted a work permit as well.